vijayanant/fossick/content/posts/why-blog.md

 'notes', I felt, were better than the others.
 I shared them with few friends.
 They liked it and encouraged me to start a 'blog'.
 Even though I was not sure they convinced me that there was nothing to lose.
 That's how I started to write.

+Blogging isn't for everyone.
+Tons of amazing developers don't have blogs or personal websites at all.
+I write because it's fun for me and it helps me organize my thoughts.

 This post is for anyone who is still thinking why they should start blogging.